Keep journalists up to date

 - Write a maximum of one page.

 Online: If an article about your petition has appeared online (almost all print articles also appear online), make sure to include the link to the petition!
-In this way you will receive a large number of signatures and interested parties can keep themselves up to date on the current state of affairs.
-Be sure to call the editorial offices afterwards to point out a (still) missing link - we do that too, but we don't hear every press report either.
+This way you will receive a lot of signatures and interested parties can keep up to date with the status of things.
+Be sure to call the editorial team later to point out a (still) missing link - we do that too, but we don't get every press report.

-Support through openPetition: We are at your side with all these steps.
-It is important that you keep us up to date.
+Supported by openPetition: We are here to help you with all of these steps.
+It is important that you keep us updated.
 If we notice that you are strongly committed, then we will also be committed to you.
 For example, if we learn of a planned handover, we can advise you and, if necessary, draw your attention to it via our channels.